pagkly/Zed/Investopedia4/W-8 Forms.md

 -   Annuities
 -   Compensation for services rendered1 1

-The form also helps you claim a reduction or an exemption from the U.S. tax withholding if you reside in a country with which the United States has an income tax treaty and the income you received is subject to that treaty.
+The form also helps you claim a reduction or an exemption from the U.S. tax withholding if you reside in a country with which the United States has an income [[Tax Treaty|tax treaty]] and the income you received is subject to that treaty.

 Foreign persons must provide Form W-8BEN to the withholding agent or payer if they are the beneficial owner of the income subject to the tax withholding.
 You must submit the form regardless of whether you are claiming a reduced withholding.